jennyfothergill/hpc-intro/index.md

 {% include gh_variables.html %}

 This workshop is an introduction to using high-performance computing systems effectively.
-We can't cover every case or give an exhaustive course on parallel programming in just two days' teaching time.
+We can't cover every case in just four hours' teaching time.
 Instead, this workshop is intended to give students a good introduction and overview of the tools available and how to use them effectively.

 > ## Prerequisites
 >